planttheidea/singulum/API.md

 }
 ```

-A simple getter, returning a shallowly cloned and frozen `SingulumStore` object of all actions in the branch.
+A simple getter, returning a shallowly cloned and frozen `SingulumActions` object of the branch's store.

 #### .pluck([key])
 *@param {string|Array} key (optional)*